staxrip/staxrip/docs/generated/tools.rst

 avs2pipemod
 ~~~~~~~~~~~

-Given an AviSynth script as input, avs2pipemod can send video, audio, or information of various types to stdout for consumption by command line encoders or other tools.
+Console app given an AviSynth script as input, avs2pipemod can send video, audio, or information of various types to stdout for consumption by command line encoders or other tools.

 http://github.com/chikuzen/avs2pipemod